-All of your previous years reports can be inserted at the back of the current year's book, in reverse chronological order (that means by year and the year you started is in the back and you work forward to the current year in the front) or you can have a separate book for each year-the option is up to you.
+All of your previous years records can be inserted at the back of the current year's book, in reverse chronological order (that means by year and the year you started is in the back and you work forward to the current year in the front) or you can have a separate book for each year-the option is up to you.
 Some county competitions want to see all of your previous records-so be sure to find out what your county wants before you compete.
+Sending to State Competition?
+Only submit the current year's records-don't send any previous year's records.
+The last section will be Section 7: 4-H Resume, there shouldn't be anything behind that.